Live Slot Etiquette – What Not To Do On A Casino Floor

 Some lurkers like to wait around machines that haven’t paid out in a while.
 The gambler’s fallacy is that a machine is “due” to pay a large jackpot if it has gone unclaimed for a long time.

-Unfortunately, in modern slots every spin is totally independent from the last.
+In modern slots, every spin is totally independent from the last.
 Theoretically, a slot machine jackpot could fall five spins in a row.

 It’s frustrating to wait for a slot machine to become free.
 However, it's even worse to wait for somebody to vacate the seat at a machine they're not even playing.